mitodl/open-discussions/README.md

     docker-compose up

-In another terminal tab, navigate to the mit_open directory and add a superuser in the now-running Docker container:
+In another terminal tab, navigate to the open_discussions directory and add a superuser in the now-running Docker container:

     docker-compose run web ./manage.py createsuperuser

 You should now be able to do the following:

-1. Visit mit_open in your browser on port `8063`. _(OSX Only)_ Docker auto-assigns
+1. Visit open_discussions in your browser on port `8063`. _(OSX Only)_ Docker auto-assigns
  the container IP.
 Run ``docker-machine ip`` to see it.
-Your mit_open URL will be something like this: ``192.168.99.100:8063``.
+Your open_discussions URL will be something like this: ``192.168.99.100:8063``.

 ## Running Commands and Testing

-As shown above, manage commands can be executed on the Docker-contained mit_open app.
+As shown above, manage commands can be executed on the Docker-contained open_discussions app.
 For example, you can run a Python shell with the following command:

     docker-compose run web ./manage.py shell